IMPERSONATE

 Prerequisite

-You need to have the system privilege IMPERSONATE ANY USER
+You must have the system privilege IMPERSONATE ANY USER

 .